-- 7.7 The Headmaster has overall responsibility for pupils who cannot attend School for medical reasons; however, contact with parents and the monitoring of School work rest with the Senior Leadership Team and Heads of Year. - 7.8 The Head of Year, in consultation with the Headmaster, parents and, if necessary, other professionals, will assess the pupil's capabilities, schemes of work and educational progress. - 7.9 The Head of Year, in consultation with individual tutors, will make arrangements for work and materials to be organised for the pupil and a time at which they will be returned will be agreed.

-- 7.10 The Head of Year will liaise with the Examinations Officer over any special arrangements that need to be made regarding public examinations. - 7.11 Pupils who have been absent for an extended period of time will be re-integrated back into School through a structured and individually tailored programme to ease their transition.
+- 7.8 The Headmaster has overall responsibility for pupils who cannot attend School for medical reasons; however, contact with parents and the monitoring of School work rest with the Senior Leadership Team and Heads of Year. - 7.9 The Head of Year, in consultation with the Headmaster, parents and, if necessary, other professionals, will assess the pupil's capabilities, schemes of work and educational progress. - 7.10 The Head of Year, in consultation with individual tutors, will make arrangements for appropriate work to be organised for the pupil, with agreement on what needs to be returned and by when.
+Digital technologies may provide enhanced means to deliver some materials and support measures. - 7.11 The Head of Year will liaise with the Examinations Officer over any special arrangements that need to be made regarding public examinations. - 7.12 Pupils who have been absent for an extended period of time will be re-integrated back into School through a structured and individually tailored programme to ease their transition.
+Examples might include a phased return, building up the time spent in school, or a temporary change to their curriculum.